-The Central Bank shall undertake those tasks that are entrusted by law and Governmental directives to the Financial Supervisory Authority, and the Financial Supervisory Authority shall be part of the Central Bank.
-The Bank shall monitor supervised entities to ensure that their activities are in compliance with the law and with Governmental directives, and that they are in other respects consistent with sound and appropriate business practice; cf. the Act on Official Supervision of Financial Activities.
+The Central Bank is responsible for the tasks entrusted by law and Governmental directives to the Financial Supervisory Authority, which is now part of the Central Bank.
+The Bank shall monitor supervised entities to ensure that their activities are in compliance with the law and with governmental directives, and that they are in other respects consistent with sound and appropriate business practice; cf. the Act on Official Supervision of Financial Activities.

-The Central Bank shall promote the implementation of the Government's economic policy as long as it does not consider this inconsistent with its objectives.
+The Central Bank is required to promote the implementation of the Government's economic policy as long as it does not consider this inconsistent with the Bank's objectives.

-CHAPTER II Organisation Article 3 Administration
+Chapter II Organisation

+Administration

-The Governor of the Central Bank directs and is responsible for the Bank's operations and is authorised to take decisions on all matters not entrusted to others by law.
+The Governor directs and is responsible for the Bank's activities and operations and is authorised to take decisions on all matters not entrusted to others by law.

 Decisions on the application of the Central Bank's monetary policy instruments shall be taken by the Monetary Policy Committee; cf. Article 9.
-Decisions on the application of the Central Bank's financial stability policy instruments shall be taken by the Financial Stability Committee; cf. Article 12.
-Decisions entrusted to the Financial Supervisory Authority by law or Governmental directives shall be under the auspices of the Financial Supervision Committee; cf. Article 15.
+Decisions on the application of the Central Bank's financial stability policy instruments are taken by the Financial Stability Committee; cf. Article 12.
+[Decisions entrusted to the Financial Supervisory Authority by law or Governmental directive are taken by the Central Bank of Iceland or by the Financial Supervision Committee; cf. Article 15.]1)

-Decisions on managing the international reserves, cf. Article 30, and granting guarantees or loans to credit undertakings experiencing liquidity problems on the basis of Article 19, Paragraph 2, shall be taken by the Governor and Deputy Governors at a meeting called by the Governor.
-Decisions on setting the Rules on Special Reserve Requirements for New Foreign Currency Inflows on the basis of the Foreign Exchange Act, decisions on setting rules on the operation of regulated foreign exchange markets, cf. Article 27, Paragraph 2, and decisions on organisation and the setting of rules on the Bank's activities shall be taken in the same manner.
+Decisions on managing the international reserves, cf. Article 30, and granting guarantees or loans to credit undertakings experiencing liquidity problems on the basis of Article 19, Paragraph 2 of the Act shall be taken by the Governor and Deputy Governors at a meeting called by the Governor.
+Decisions concerning setting rules on [protective measures for use under extraordinary circumstances and rules on special reserve requirements]2) for new foreign currency inflows on the basis of the Foreign Exchange Act, decisions concerning setting rules on the operation of regulated foreign exchange markets, cf. Article 27, Paragraph 2, and decisions on organisation and the adoption of rules on the Bank's activities shall be taken in the same manner.
 The Governor shall call a meeting when at least two Deputy Governors request it.
-Meetings shall be deemed to have a quorum if a majority of Governor are in attendance.
+Meetings shall be deemed to have a quorum if a majority of Governors are in attendance.
 Decisions shall be taken by majority vote.
 In case of a tie, the Governor shall cast the deciding vote.
 A record of minutes shall be maintained for meetings of the Governor and Deputy Governors and their joint decisions recorded therein.